 After about 10 minutes of steep uphill walking the distant rumble of traffic on highway 86 had faded away and for the next 4 hours I saw no other people and I only had the sounds of insects, birds, monkeys and running water for company.
 It is quite rare these days to feel so cut off from civilisation for such a long period.

 The overwhelming colour of Malaysian jungles is green so when I saw a spot of red it was worth taking a picture.
 I am not sure what type of flower this is - I could not find it in my book of Malaysian plants.
 No doubt somebody can tell me its name but in the meantime, just in case it has never been discovered before, I shall name it malaysius travellus.

 I have since been advised by the knowledgeable author of Waterfalls of Malaysia that this plant is wild ginger.

 The millipedes seem to grow to a good size here.

 I had read that a RAF B-24 Liberator (KL654R) had crashed on Gunung Telapak Buruk just two weeks after the end of WW2 and that 8 RAF crew members had died.
 Seeing how dense the vegetation is I can fully understand why it was several years before any wreckage was found and it was not until August 2009 that a recovery mission was carried out.
 Hats off to the joint Malaysian and British team who camped up here for 10 days looking for the crash site.
 They successfully recovered human remains and thousands of the airmen's possessions.
 The remains of the 8 airmen were buried at KL's Cheras Road cemetery on 18th Octber 2012 in a service with full military honours.
-You can read more details about this on
+You can read more details about this on my blog.

 There are some strange looking ferns here which almost have an alien geometrical design.
 The fungus looks a bit UFO-like too.